 Biology Safety and Ethics Training

 All Amherst College regulatory safety training has been moved from Moodle to Traincaster.
-Unfortunately, we cannot send you a direct link to Traincaster, rather we need to enter your name into the system.
+If you are new to safety training, your name needs to be added into the system.
+Once you are in the system, you can link directly to Traincaster for all future trainings.

 Please contact Maureen Manning, mgmanning@amherst.edu or Jason Williams, jwilliams@amherst.edu to be added to the system.